 Past performance may or may not be sustained in future and should not be used as a basis for comparison with other investments.

 As per the SEBI standards for performance reporting, the returns are calculated at allotment NAV.
 For this purpose the inception date is deemed to be the date of allotment.
-The calculations of returns shall assume reinvestment of all payouts at the then prevailing NAV.
-The absolute graph of is computed from the Date of Allotment/1st April, as the case maybe, to 31st March of the respective financial year.
+The calculations of returns shall

 H. ADDITIONAL SCHEME RELATED DISCLOSURES